 LOTT's WET Science Center is a fun, hands-on place to learn all about water - one of our most precious resources.
-Featuring interactive exhibits, weekend family activities, environmental presentations, education programs for school and community groups, and tours of the wastewater treatment plant and LEED Platinum certified building.
+The center features interactive exhibits, weekend family activities, environmental presentations, education programs for school and community groups, and tours of the wastewater treatment plant and LEED Platinum-certified building.